SDFIdk/ea-modelling-tools-javascript/README.md

   to src/README.md is the comment that documents the function called in the script.

+### Known limitations

+The comment must not contain any @ signs apart from the ones in the JSDoc tags.

 ## Supported JavaScript features

 Enterprise Architect embeds the [SpiderMonkey](https://spidermonkey.dev/)